-- 1. Midterm (30%)

-- 2. Final (40%)

-- 3. Project (30%)
+- 1. Midterm (30%): will be held in on-line form on October 14th - 2.
+Final (40%): will be held in on-line form in the finals week - 3.
+Project (30%)

 Access to our class's on-line Blackboard site:

 You can access class information on-line at: http://blackboard.stonybrook.edu If you have used Stony Brook's Blackboard system previously, your login information (Username and Password) has not changed.
 If you have never used Stony Brook's Blackboard system, your initial password is your SOLAR ID# and your username is the same as your Stony Brook (sparky) username, which is generally your first initial and the first 7 letters of your last name.